apache/flink/docs/setup/jobmanager_high_availability.md

   Each *addressX:port* refers to a ZooKeeper server, which is reachable by Flink at the given address and port.

-- **ZooKeeper root** (recommended): The *root ZooKeeper node*, under which all cluster namespace nodes are placed.
+- **ZooKeeper root** (recommended): The *root ZooKeeper node*, under which all cluster nodes are placed.

   <pre>high-availability.zookeeper.path.root: /flink

-- **ZooKeeper namespace** (recommended): The *namespace ZooKeeper node*, under which all required coordination data for a cluster is placed.
+- **ZooKeeper cluster-id** (recommended): The *cluster-id ZooKeeper node*, under which all required coordination data for a cluster is placed.

-  <pre>high-availability.zookeeper.path.namespace: /default_ns # important: customize per cluster</pre>
+  <pre>high-availability.zookeeper.path.cluster-id: /default_ns # important: customize per cluster</pre>

-  **Important**: if you are running multiple Flink HA clusters, you have to manually configure separate namespaces for each cluster.
-By default, the Yarn cluster and the Yarn session automatically generate namespaces based on Yarn application id.
+  **Important**: if you are running multiple Flink HA clusters, you have to manually configure separate cluster-ids for each cluster.
+By default, the Yarn cluster and the Yarn session automatically generate cluster-ids based on Yarn application id.
 A manual configuration overrides this behaviour in Yarn.
-Specifying a namespace with the -z CLI option, in turn, overrides manual configuration.
+Specifying a cluster-id with the -z CLI option, in turn, overrides manual configuration.

 - **Storage directory** (required): JobManager metadata is persisted in the file system *storageDir* and only a pointer to this state is stored in ZooKeeper.